memoeini/TCompos/README.md

    make install
    ```

-For additional information on the installation, please refer to the official [TChecker GitHub repository](https://github.com/ticktac-project/tchecker).
+Further details on the installation are available on the official [TChecker GitHub repository](https://github.com/ticktac-project/tchecker).

 ## USAGE
 To analyze your system using TCompos, follow the steps below to decompose it and run the verification algorithm.